 Section 2 - Heating Assistance

-Eligibility, 2605(b)((2) - Assurance 2
+Eligibility, 2605(b)(

-2.1 Designate the ir ncome eligibility threshold used for the heatin ng componen 1et:
+2.1 Designate the in ncome eligibility threshold used for the heating g componen et:

 Add Household size Eligibility Guideline Eligibility Threshold

 1 All Household Sizes HHS Poverty Guidelines 150.00%

-2.2 Do you have additional eligibility requirements for Image: Yes Mo HEATING ASSITANCE?
-Image: Yes Mo
+2.2 Do you have ad HEATING ASSITA ditional eligibility requirements for NCE? ⊙ Yes (Ö No

-2.3 Check the appr .3 Check the appropriate boxes below and describe the policies for each.
+2.3 Check the appr opriate boxes below and describe the policies al .

-Do you require an Do you require an Assets test ?
+Do you require an Assets test ?
+C Yes • No

-Do you have additi ional/differing eligibility policies for:
+Do you have additi onal/differing eligibility policies for:

 Renters?
-O Yes 6 • No
+C Yes No

 Renters Livir ng in subsidized housing ?
-O {Yes} 6 € No
+C Yes No

 Renters with utilities included in the rent ?
-O {Yes} 6 ⊙ No
+C Yes No

-Do you give priorit ty in eligibility to:
+Do you give priorit y in eligibility to: li-

 Elderly?
-O Yes 6 € No
+C Yes No No

 Disabled?
-O {Yes} 6 ⊙ No
+C Yes O No

-Young childr cen?
-O Yes 6 ⊙ No
+Young childr ren?
+C Yes No

 Households v with high energy burdens ?
-O Yes 6 • No
+C Yes No

 Other?
-Resid dency requirement • Yes ○ No
+Resid dency requirement ⊙ Yes (No

-Applicants must occ another living unit o determined eligible f households occupati orseparate living quarters in Vermont indefinitely for fuel assistance if theymeet all other applicab ly in order to b ble eligibility r bldsintent to oc heir primaryresidence, and intend to occupy that living be eligible for fuel assistance, withthe following except requirements.
-The standard for primary residence is the occupy) of a living unit or separate living quarters, locat through March 31. otion: migrant workers will be ne fuelhouseholds or roomer fuel
+Applicants must occ another living unit o determined elgible f household's, occupa Explanations of policies for each "yes" checked above: Applicants must occupy a living unit, or separate living quarters, in Vermont as their primary residence, and intend to occupy that living unit or separate living quarters or another living unit or separate living quarters in Vermont indefinitely in order to be eligible for fuel assistance, with the following exception: migrant workers will be determined elgible for fuel assistance if they meet all other applicable eligibility requirements.
+The standard for primary residence is the fuel household's, or roomer fuel household's, occupation (or, for new Vermont residents, the household's intent to occupy) of a living unit or separate living quarters, located in Vermont, as their primary residence during ay month(s) during the benfit period of November 1 through March 31.

 Determination of Be enefits 2605(b)(5) - Assurance 5, 2605(c)(1)(B)

-No eligibility priorit ty is given to households with vulnerable member ers.
-Eligibilit able populations, e.g., benefit amounts, early applicative ity processing for heads of households who are elderly (long with SNAP eligibility.
-All others are reviewed ann (age 60 or older) or disables (in
+No eligibility priorit 2.4 Describe how you prioritize the provision of heating assistance tovulnerable populations, e.g., benefit amounts, early application periods, etc. No eligibility priority is given to households with vulnerable members.
+Eligibility processing for heads of households who are elderly (age 60 or older) or disabled (in receipt of permanent disability benefits) are typically reviewed every two years along with SNAP eligibility.
+All others are reviewed annually.

-2.5 Check the varia ables you use to determine your benefit levels. .
+2.5 Check the varia ables you use to determine your benefit levels.
 (Check all t that apply):

-Income
+✓ Income

 Family (house ehold) size

-Home energy cost or need:
+✓ Home energy cost or need:

-🗹 Fuel ty ype
+Fuel ty

-Clima te/region
+te/region

-Indivi dual bill
+Individ Individual bill

-🗹 Dwellin D welling type

-Energy burden (% of income spent on home energy)

-Energy need Other - Describe: Dwelling "size" by the number of bedrooms in the home.
-PLEASE NOTE: In the "Attachments" section the "Benefit M changed.
-Aatrix" for FFY201 5 is unchanged for FFY2016.
-The tables have not changed and t heir content has not Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2016: Minimum Benefit \$50 Maximum Benefit \$1,400 2.7 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits?
-O Yes O No If yes, describe.
-If any of the above questions require furth attach a document with said explanation he · n or clarification that could not be made in the he fields provided,
+✓ Dwelling type Energy burden (% of income spent on home energy) Energy need Other - Describe: Dwelling size as determined by the number of bedrooms in the e home.
+Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2017: Minimum Benefit \$21 Maximum Benefit \$1,400 2.7 Do you provide in-kind (e.g., blankets, space heaters) a nd/or other forms of benefits?
+C Yes O No If yes, describe.
+If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.